Ezra 10 – Confession and Repentance

 2. (2-4) Shechaniah exhorts the people to action.

 And Shechaniah the son of Jehiel, one of the sons of Elam, spoke up and said to Ezra, “We have trespassed against our God, and have taken pagan wives from the peoples of the land; yet now there is hope in Israel in spite of this.
 Now therefore, let us make a covenant with our God to put away all these wives and those who have been born to them, according to the advice of my master and of those who tremble at the commandment of our God; and let it be done according to the law.
 Arise, for this matter is your responsibility.
 We also are with you.
 Be of good courage, and do it.”

 a.
-We have trespassed against our God… yet now there is hope in Israel in spite of this: Shechaniah recognized the severity of their sin; yet he also knew that their present brokenness over their sin was an emblem of the work of God’s Spirit among them.
-Thus, it was reason for hope in Israel in spite of this.
+We have trespassed against our God…yet now there is hope in Israel in spite of this: Shechaniah recognized the severity of their sin, yet he also knew that their present brokenness over their sin was an emblem of the work of God’s Spirit among them.
+Thus, it was a reason for hope in Israel in spite of this.

 i.
-It is interesting that Ezra himself did not suggest the course of action that Schechaniah did.
+It is interesting that Ezra himself did not suggest the course of action that Shechaniah did.
 Perhaps Ezra was so deeply troubled by the sin of the community that he could not think of a wise response.
-Perhaps Ezra knew what to do but knew that the suggestion had to come from the community itself instead of from himself, who was a newcomer to Jerusalem and Judea.
+Perhaps Ezra knew what to do but knew that the suggestion had to come from the community itself instead of from himself, as a newcomer to Jerusalem and Judea.

 b.
 Let us make a covenant with our God to put away all these wives: Shechaniah advised the actions of repentance, more than simply indulging the feelings of brokenness.